valeriangalliat/blog/2015/01/recover-space-from-a-virtualbox-disk.md

 When you write large files in a dynamically sized  VirtualBox disk, deleting them won't help recovering the space at host level.
-The files will more likely still be on the file system, even if marked as free space.
+The files will more likely still be on the filesystem, even if marked as free space.

 To shrink a VirtualBox disk after removing large files, just zero out